Living with an addictive disorder can be challenging, but with treatment and a strong support system, long-term recovery is possible.

-Research shows that peer-delivered support groups, including 12-step programs, can be helpful when recovering from substance use disorder.
+A 2016 study shows that peer-delivered support groups, including 12-step programs, could be helpful when in recovery from addiction.

 Though helpful, 12-step programs aren’t for everyone.
-If they aren’t a right fit for you, consider searching for recovery support groups near you.
+If they aren’t the right fit for you, consider searching for recovery support groups near you.

-Taking up new activities to replace ones that may be more harmful might help you on the road to recovery.
+Trying new activities to replace ones that aren’t as beneficial might help you on the road to recovery.

 Sometimes, despite our best efforts, we return to old patterns.

-Making any lifestyle change is hard, and maintaining that change over time can be even more challenging.
+Making any lifestyle change is hard, and maintaining that change over time can be challenging.

 You can be prepared if your treatment plan fails.
-Here are some things you can do:
+Here are some things you can try:

 - having a sponsor or trusted loved one you can call when cravings strike

-- avoiding places or people that may make you more prone to use substances
+- avoiding places or people that might make you more prone to use substances

-- having another activity you can do, such as taking a walk or jog, when craving hits
+- having another activity you could do, such as taking a walk or jog, when craving hits

 - rewarding yourself for reaching your goals, even little ones

-Recovery from substance use disorder is possible, but it requires a strong commitment.
+Recovery from a substance-related and addictive disorder is possible, but it requires a strong commitment.

 This can be challenging, but you’re not alone.